AnkushSaral/JavaScript-Learning/README.md

 - HTML
 - CSS
 - JavaScript
-- Tailwind (For major project only)
+- Tailwind (For major and minor project only)

 ---